Apiyo4/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?

 > Answer:
+Client side routing is when route is changed internally using Javascript that gives us a different page without changing the HTML page this results to less data being processed and therefore routing between pages is  more faster compared to Server side routing.
 ## Project Set Up

 Follow these steps to set up and work on your project: